chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

    target is encrypted.
 1. Proxies cannot trust targets which cannot authenticate themselves, as this can spoofed by attackers (malicious targets).
-Moreover, authenticating a target does necessarily mean the target is honest; an authenticated target can still engage in malicious behavior.
+Moreover, authenticating a target does not necessarily mean the target is honest; an authenticated target can still engage in malicious behavior.
 As such, the rate limiting protocol cannot leak information to the the privacy proxy that it does not already know.
 In particular, the protocol cannot depend on application data that is encrypted and unknown to the proxy.